GIVESocialMovement/sbt-i18n/README.md

 Interested in using the plugin?
 ---------------------------------

 Please feel free to open an issue to ask questions.
 Let us know how you want to use the plugin.
+We want you to use the plugin successfully.

 Contributing